BUSTLE: Bottom-Up Program Synthesis Through Learning-Guided Exploration: Bustle : Bottom-Up Synthesis with Learning

 A key challenge is making the model fast enough.
-Evaluating the model for every intermediate value could cause the synthesizer to slow down so much that the overall performance would be worse than with no model at all.
+Evaluating the model once for every intermediate value could cause the synthesizer to slow down so much that the overall performance would be worse than with no model at all.
 However, \N{Bustle} actually outperforms our baselines even when measured strictly in terms of wall-clock time (Section~\ref{section:results}).
 There are several reasons for this.
-First, computing property signatures for the expressions allows us to take some of the work of representing the intermediate state out of the neural network (which is slow) and to do it in the JVM (which is fast).
-Second, because a property signature is a fixed length representation, it can be fed into a simple feed-forward neural network, rather than requiring a recurrent model, as would be necessary if we passed in e.g. the AST representation.
-Third, because of this fixed length representation, it is easy to batch many calls to the machine learning model and process them using CPU vector instructions.
-Inference calls to the machine learning model could, in principle, be done in parallel to the rest of the synthesizer, either on a separate CPU core or on an accelerator, which would further improve wall-clock results.
-Due to these optimizations, computing property signatures and running the model on them accounts for only roughly 20\% of the total time spent; the rest is spent by the symbolic portions of the bottom-up search.
+First, computing property signatures for the expressions allows us to take some of the work of representing the intermediate state out of the neural network and to do it natively in Java (which is much faster comparatively).
+Second, because a property signature is a fixed-length representation, it can be fed into a simple feed-forward neural network, rather than requiring a recurrent model, as would be necessary if we passed in a more complex representation such as the AST.
+Third, because of this fixed-length representation, it is easy to batch many calls to the machine learning model and process them using CPU vector instructions.
+Inference calls to the machine learning model could, in principle, be done in parallel to the rest of the synthesizer, either on a separate CPU core or on an accelerator, which would further improve wall-clock results, but our experiments are performed entirely on one CPU.
+Due to these optimizations, computing property signatures and running the model on them accounts for only roughly 20\% of the total time spent.